Orange168/sourcegraph-sublime/README.md

 ## Support

-The Sourcegraph Edge Sublime Plugin has currently only been tested using Sublime Text 3 on Mac OS X and Linux.
+Sourcegraph Sublime has currently only been tested using Sublime Text 3 on Mac OS X and Linux.